 It’s so much fun looking back on old parties.
 Especially the ones where the kids are so little!
 This magical Polar Express party is one I’ve been reminiscing over lately.
 It was so long ago, before I blogged or began planning and styling parties for a living.
 It was so much fun setting it up with my friend Sarah for our little ones.
 It still makes me smile and more importantly BELIEVE!

-Better yet it was quick and easy to put together and full of affordable decor from the dollar store.
+Better yet it was quick and easy to put together and full of affordable decor.
 I’m sharing all of this with you in the hope that you are inspired to get on board the magical Polar Express, it’s a magical ride!

-Then we handed each of them a ticket to ride on the Polar Express and of course a little red bell, something to hold and believe.
-The ticket booth is a cardboard shop front from Ikea.
+Then we handed each of them a ticket to ride on the Polar Express and of course a little bell, something to hold and believe.
+You can make the tickets and bells yourself- or purchase these cute “Believe” bells and ticket stickers from Oriental Trading.
+The ticket booth is a cardboard shop front from Ikea, but here is another option.
 Really easy to set up!
 Add a wreath in the front and it is the perfect color for a Christmas ticket booth.

 As soon as the kids arrived we had an activity they could get started on.
 We turned the dining room table into a painting station with two projects.
 The first, salt dough trains Sarah had cut out with a train cookie cutter.
 We added ribbons to turn them into tree ornaments and provided small bags for these to be put in once dry.
-The second, ceramic train money banks from the dollar spot.
+The second, ceramic train money banks from the dollar spot (here are some similar paintable ceramic trains if you can’t find the banks).
 Don’t forget to make wet wipes easily accessible for these activities!!

 A must for any Polar Express party, a train table.
 The kids loved being able to play with the trains.
 We popped the table up on some “snow” for a winter look.
 That is Sarah’s daughter Riley Grace on the left and my little monkey Parker on the right.

 Letters to Santa Station